 “Although existing plant-based meat producers have managed to effectively replicate ground meats and soy- or wheat gluten-based chicken strips or tuna chunks, being able to simultaneously recreate the texture, appearance, nutritional properties and taste of whole cuts of meat is a complex and unsolved challenge.
 It is considered the holy grail of alternative proteins.”

-NOVAMEAT, one of 20 finalists taking part in the Startup Innovation Challenge 2020 at this year’s two-week online Fi CONNECT event, claims to be the world’s first developer of micro-extruded plant-based meats, and has developed whole-muscle cuts that replicate the taste – but mostly importantly the texture – of beef and pork.
+NOVAMEAT, one of the 12 finalists who took part in the Startup Innovation Challenge held at Fi Europe CONNECT 2020, claims to be the world’s first developer of micro-extruded plant-based meats, and has developed whole-muscle cuts that replicate the taste – but mostly importantly the texture – of beef and pork.

 “[These have] set a benchmark for their level of complexity.
 While current extrusion-based methods are not ideal to restructure plant proteins for mimicking all types of animal meat, NOVAMEAT’s technology gives plant-based meat manufacturers a wider array of tools to mimic several types of meat and seafood, and allows a variety of scaffolds [to be generated] for cell-based meat applications,” said Scionti.